 Let’s say we have an example repo with branches like:

-featureB is based on featureA, however, we realize featureB is not dependent on any of the changes in featureA and could just be branched off master.
+featureB is based on featureA, however, we realize featureB is not dependent on any of the changes in featureA and could just be branched off main.

 featureA is the